THE FESTIVAL SEASON IN ANDALUCIA - Affected by Coronavirus

 One of the many unfortunate effects of the Coronavirus outbreak here in Andalucia is the cancellation of the region's most spectacular and colourful spring festivals.

 A number of the 3,000-odd historic, much-loved festive events which form the heart of social life all around the region were cancelled in 2020 from March onwards.
-Holy Week, the Feria de Abril in Seville, and El Rocio are three of the most famous spring events which will not take place as planned this year.
+Holy Week, the Feria de Abril in Seville, and El Rocio, Jerez horse Fair are the most famous spring events which did not take place as planned in 2020 or 2021.

 It is difficult to over-estimate how closely these events are tied up with the identity of Andalucians, and their importance to people in southern Spain.
 Having said that, the region's inhabitants, both Spanish and those who are from other countries, fully understood the importance of staying at home in order to avoid infection, and thereby combat the spread of the virus.